wiebew/ispconfig_install/README.md

 Basically this script works on a cleanly installed  ssl enabled ubuntu 14.04 host with access to mail, ssh, http, https, 8080 and 8081 ports.

-It assumes you are using a __startssl__ provided key.
+__IMPORTANT__ It assumes you are using a __startssl__ provided key.
 It will pull root certificates from startssl.com to create a keyfile that nginx can use.
 See https://www.startssl.com/?app=42

 In the folder roles/ispconfig/files you need to add
 * `site.crt.startssl`, the pubic startssl key